-The cybersecurity function at The Texas A&M University System (TAMUS) represents both individual efforts at the member institutions and a collective one.
+The cybersecurity function at the A&M System represents both individual efforts at our members and a collective one.
 As each of the members collaborates more closely together, sharing resources and information assets, it is incumbent on each of us to work together.

 Each of the members has an Information Security Officer (ISO) that is responsible to that member to ensure the security of information.
 Collectively, each of the ISO’s work together in an ISO Working Group (ISOWG) to further the interests of all members.
 It allows us to be aware of what each of the members is experiencing, any open issues and any threats that are active or emerging.